-Place and Duration of Study: The study was mainly focused on Punjab and Uttar Pradesh.
-Since 2001-02, every 4th year was selected up to the latest data available.
+Place and Duration of Study:The study was mainly focused on Punjab and Uttar Pradesh.
+Since 2001-02, every 4th year was selected, and the last year was also included.
 Finally, the selected points of years were 2001-02, 2005-06, 2009-10, 2013-14, 2017-19, and 2020-21.

-Methodology: This study employs various cost concepts.
-A Panel Instrumental Variable (IV) regression analysis was conducted to assess the cost structure and the Hausman test was done to select between fixed and random effects models
+Methodology:This study employs various cost concepts and the Hausman test to select between fixed and random effects models.
+A Panel Instrumental Variable (IV) regression analysis is conducted to assess the cost structure.

-Results: The study findings revealed that Punjab has a profit margin greater than 100 per cent, while Uttar Pradesh's profit ratio for Rice is minimal, indicating challenges in profitability.
+Results:The study findings revealed that Punjab demonstrates the highest rice yield per hectare, while Uttar Pradesh's profit ratio for paddy is minimal, indicating challenges in profitability.
 Farmers in Punjab benefit from market prices that consistently exceed the Minimum Support Price (MSP), preventing negative net returns.

-Conclusion: The results indicate a significant disparity in profitability between Punjab and Uttar Pradesh and highlight that total costs significantly impact technology adoption and price movements, with last year's market conditions influencing current production costs.
+Conclusion:The results indicate a significant disparity in profitability between Punjab and Uttar Pradesh and highlight that total costs significantly impact technology adoption and price movements, with last year's market conditions influencing current production costs.

-Keywords: Rice, profitability, Punjab, Uttar Pradesh.
+Keywords: Paddy, profitability, Punjab, Uttar Pradesh.